Water, Sanitation, Hygiene

 Many infections that lead to sickness, diarrhea, and ultimately, malnutrition stem from poor sanitation, reduced access to quality drinking water, and low awareness of hygiene practices or reduced capacity to implement such practices.
 A community’s health and well-being, therefore, requires a lasting supply of clean water and the knowledge of how to use and care for this properly.

-Unfortunately, an estimated 1.5 billion people lack access to clean water while a staggering 2.6 billion lack basic sanitation.
-This results in some 3.6 million deaths each year, mostly among children — deaths that can easily be prevented through proven, cost-effective measures.
+Unfortunately, an estimated 2 billion people lack access to clean water while a staggering 3.6 billion lack basic sanitation.
+This results in millions of deaths each year, mostly among children — deaths that can easily be prevented through proven, cost-effective measures.

 Action Against Hunger has developed its water and sanitation expertise over three decades of field work, advancing a number of solutions for populations at risk from water insecurity.
 We truck water into affected communities during emergencies, decontaminate wells, and install hand-pumps.